AngieC96/statistical-machine-learning/readme.md

 # Statistical Machine Learning

-Please use the **dedicated forum on moodle** for questions on theory and exercises.
+Please use the **dedicated forum on Moodle** for questions on theory and exercises.

 If you notice some errors in the notebooks/homeworks contact me at: **ginevra.carbone@phd.units.it**